BenBrostoff/BenBrostoff.github.io/_posts/2014-05-26-general-jekyll.md

 date: 2014-05-26
 ---

 There are few things in life I dislike more than repetitive processes that could be automated where I learn very little (recall I'm a former investment banking analyst).
-My initial construction of a person blog met this criteria.
+My initial construction of a personal blog met this criteria.

 I was working with a bunch of HTML and CSS files I had coded myself.
 Every blog post was an individual HTML page - if I wanted to make a change to the header, footer or general layout of my site, I had no choice but to change every single page.
 One can imagine how annoying this process became as my blog expanded.
 There were also a host of smaller issues that bothered me: